langchain-ai/langchain/docs/getting_started/getting_started.md

 Using LangChain will usually require integrations with one or more model providers, data stores, apis, etc.

-There are two components to setting this up, installing the correct python packages and setting the right environment variables.

 For this example, we will be using OpenAI's APIs, so we will first need to install their SDK:

 ```bash